 Should I stay in Santorini?

-To be completely honest I wasn’t a big fan of Santorini.
-It was super touristy and so so busy.
+To be completely honest I wasn’t a big fan of Santorini on my first trip.
+I found it to be super touristy and so so busy.
 Venice on beach steroids.

-I have heard that Oia is much nicer.
-I thought it would be more sensible to stay in Fira as it is the location of the ferry port.
+On my next trip to Santorini I stayed in Oia and it was so much nicer.
+I also went in May which was warm enough and not crowded.
+I had thought it would be more sensible to stay in Fira as it is the location of the ferry port.
 However, it turns out Oia is only about another 20 minutes farther in a taxi.

 Secondly, it is fantastic for shopping.
-If you have forgotten anything this is a great place to grab a fantastic swimsuit, stock up on fantastic local beauty brand Korres and grab anything else you could possibly need
+If you have forgotten anything this is a great place to grab a fantastic swimsuit, stock up on the fantastic local beauty brand Korres and grab anything else you could possibly need.

 Where to Stay on Santorini

 And thirdly Santorini has some lovely hotels.
 I stayed at the Anteliz Suites and absolutely loved it.
 This charming Santorini boutique hotel is perched on the top of Fira.

 I had a few things I needed to be sorted out – like a shattered iPhone and a need for a new bathing suit – and the hotel staff provided excellent and helpful advice.
 And they were just so nice and friendly.

 I enjoyed delicious tzatziki with fresh pita bread and then a tasty chicken salad.
 I really couldn’t be bothered moving so it was perfect to be able to just relax at the hotel and still appreciate the sunset.